Logo

 Maria Mitchell became the first American to receive this medal and the first woman to receive an award in astronomy.

-Maria Mitchell became a celebrity following her discovery and awards, with hundreds of newspaper articles written about her in the subsequent decade.
+Maria Mitchell became a celebrity following her discovery of the comet, with hundreds of newspaper articles written about her in the subsequent decade.

 In 1849, Maria Mitchell accepted a computing and field research position for the US Coast Survey undertaken at the US Nautical Almanac Office.